-Compensation disclosure for the annual consolidated financial statements i.
-Policy objectives
+Compensation disclosure for the annual consolidated financial statements:

 SAMA being the Banking industry regulator for the Kingdom of Saudi Arabia has issued its Rules on compensation practices.
 In compliance with the SAMA rules on compensation practices, a compensation policy endorsed by Nomination and Remuneration Committee and approved by the Board of Directors has been formulated and implemented.